RoderickQiu/shulim/README.md

 # ShuLIM

-A new image slim kit inspired by the needs of some SUSTech societies, which resulted the name `ShuLIM`.
+A new image slim kit inspired by the needs of some SUSTech societies, esp. the Shuli College's New Media Agency, which resulted the name `ShuLIM`.

 **Features:**